AdobeDocs/experience-platform.en/help/query-service/ui/monitor-queries.md

 ## Query run delay {#query-run-delay}

 Stay in control of your compute hours by setting alerts for query delays.
 You can monitor query performance and receive notifications if a query's status remains unchanged after a specific period.
-Use the '[!UICONTROL Query Run Delay]' alert to be notified if a query processes beyond a predetermined time without completing.
+Use the '[!UICONTROL Query Run Delay]' alert to be notified if a query continues to process after a specific period of time without completing.

 When you [subscribe to alerts](#alert-subscription) for scheduled query runs, one of the available alerts is the [!UICONTROL Query Run Delay].
 This alert requires you to set a threshold for the time spent executing, at which point you are notified of the delay in processing.

-To choose a threshold duration that triggers the notification, either enter a number in the text input filed or use the up and down arrows to increase in increments of one minute.
-As the threshold is set in minutes, the maximum observable period for a query run delay is 1440 minutes (24 hours).
+To choose a threshold duration that triggers the notification, either enter a number in the text input field or use the up and down arrows to increase in increments of one minute.
+Since the threshold is set in minutes, the maximum duration for observing a query run delay is 1440 minutes (24 hours).
 The default time period for a run delay is 150 minutes.

 >[!NOTE]
 >